 Quality Indicators

 Scott’s [15] four criteria were used to assess the legitimacy of documents retrieved in this analysis.
 The first criterion is authenticity or the degree to which documents can be considered genuine.
 The second is the credibility or trustworthiness of the source of the document.
 The third is the degree to which the document is representative of the phenomenon of interest.
 According to Scott [15] representativeness can be evaluated according to two sub-categories: survival and availability.
 Survival and availability refer to the extent to which the document is stored in a safe and accessible place, such as a public library.
 The final criterion is meaning, which is considered more difficult to evaluate.
 It requires the researcher to interpret the intended meaning of the document, by understanding the circumstances in which the document was produced.

 The 52 documents were evaluated against these four criteria, with each document deemed to meet the criteria and therefore included in the review.
-Appendix 1 provides an overview of the types documents included in this review, including the source.
+Appendix 1 provides an overview of the types of documents included in this review, including the source.
 It also demonstrates the application of Scott’s [15] criteria used to evaluate the legitimacy of the 52 documents included.

 Results

-The documents included in the review provided sufficient information to trace the interprofessional evolution of the diabetes educator role, from the inauguration of ADEA until December 2016.
+The documents included in the review provided sufficient information to trace the interprofessional evolution of the diabetes educator role from the inauguration of ADEA until December 2016.
 The evolution is described according to four drivers which became evident throughout the analysis.
 These drivers are presented as sub-sections and will be prefaced by an overview of the evolution of the diabetes workforce in adopting an increasingly interprofessional profile and function.

 The Evolution of the diabetes workforce: moving towards interprofessional roles.

 ADEA was established in 1981.
 In a paper published in 1984, Diabetes education in Australia, the author and first ADEA president described the unstructured manner in which diabetes education was provided by designated nurses in the hospital setting in 1970s and the circumstances that led to the inauguration of ADEA.
 The first outpatient Diabetes Education Centre in Australia was established at the Royal Newcastle Hospital in 1974.
 In the decade that followed, there was significant growth in the clinical area of diabetes education and it became recognised as a health care specialty [16].
-Although the author acknowledged the tendency for diabetes education to be provided using a team based approach, role boundaries in diabetes education were delineated, ‘All newly diagnosed diabetics both type I and type II received guidance with their individual meal plans from the dietitians and diabetes education from the nurse educator’ [16, p.
+Although the author acknowledged the tendency for diabetes education to be provided using a team-based approach, role boundaries in diabetes education were delineated, ‘All newly diagnosed diabetics both type I and type II received guidance with their individual meal plans from the dietitians and diabetes education from the nurse educator’ [16, p.
 22].
 ADEA’s membership which was 300 strong, included nurses, podiatrists, dietitians, medical officers, psychologists, pharmacists, occupational therapists and ‘lay diabetes educators’ [16, p.
 23].

 In 1986, ADEA introduced the certification trademark Credentialled Diabetes Educator (CDE) [17].
 In 1989, The Role Statement of the Diabetes Nurse Educator was published [18, 19], which suggested diabetes education was considered part of the nursing remit.
 In 1991, National Standards of Practice for Diabetes Educators was published.
 It referred to the ‘multiplicity of professional backgrounds and experiences of diabetes educators’ [20, p.
 1] however it did not specify those health professions eligible for ADEA credentialling.